anotherainaa/kubernetes_notes/fundamental_concept.md

 Kubernetes basic architectures is made of
 - master node
   - runs several process to run the process properly
-    - api server - the entry point to the k8s cluster
-    - controller manager - keeps track of whats happening in the cluster
-    - scheduler - decides on which worker node each container should be scheduled on
-    - etc - key value storage (k8s backing store) - hold the current state (data)
   - doesnt' need as many resources
   - must have backup of master because we can't access our app anymore if there is no master
 - a couple of worker nodes running kubelet on it